Complex Regional Pain Syndrome (CRPS)

 • Stroke

-• Or heart attack
+• Heart attack

 If you or someone you love developed CRPS after surgery, the procedure should be carefully reviewed to determine whether a mistake was made.
 Any form of surgical error could adversely affect a patient, and in your case, it could even be linked to CRPS.

-A thorough investigation can reveal whether the procedure was botched because of a surgeon, surgical nurse, or other medical professional failed to provide an acceptable level of care.
+A thorough investigation can reveal whether the procedure was botched because a surgeon, surgical nurse, or other medical professional failed to provide an acceptable level of care.

 Failure to Diagnose/Treat CRPS

-Attorney David Kates can also help if you have CRPS and your doctor failed to diagnose or treat it in a timely manner.
+Attorney David Kates can also help if you have CRPS and your doctor fails to diagnose or treat it in a timely manner.
 Diagnosing chronic pain conditions can be difficult, but your doctor should take the necessary steps by reviewing your medical history, talking to you about your symptoms, and performing any relevant tests to diagnose you properly.

-It is only natural to turn to a doctor first if you are suffering from CRPS; however, they are not the only professionals that can aid you during this time.
+It is only natural to turn to a doctor first if you are suffering from CRPS; however, they are not the only professionals who can aid you during this time.
 CRPS often develops into a debilitating condition that requires a lifetime of ongoing medical care, which can be a very expensive proposition.

 Not only that, but CRPS can have a profound effect on a person's personal and professional life.
 If you or someone you love has developed CRPS due to a medical professional's carelessness, you have a right to seek compensation for your associated losses.

 A lawyer experienced in handling CRPS claims can help you build a case against those responsible in pursuit of full and fair compensation.
+Having a qualified medical malpractice attorney in your corner can be an invaluable asset during your case.
+Your lawyer can help with CRPS lawsuits by assisting with:

 • Collecting and analyzing all medical records pertaining to your injury